arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Managing the Dockerized Application

 Docker Compose provides useful commands for managing your deployed application.
-Understanding these commands helps you maintain and troubleshoot your ROS2 deployment effectively.
+Understanding these commands helps you maintain and troubleshoot your ROS 2 deployment effectively.

 To monitor the application's output in real time, use the logs command with the following flag: